Temechon/vscode-babylonjs-viewer/README.md

 ## Known Issues

-File larger than 5MB cannot be seen by extension, and thus will not be displayed.
+File larger than 5MB cannot be seen by extensions, and thus will not be displayed.

 ## Release Notes